doug4linux/linuxcon/README.md

-linuxcon13
+linuxcon
 ==========

-LinuxCon 2013 code

-Code/data has been taken offline and archived
+LinuxCon 2013 code - Code/data has been taken offline and archived